HNelson98/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+      Token is used for an authorization.
+It's a secure string that represents data.

 - [ ] What steps can you take in your web apps to keep your data secure?

+  using a protected route that need a token to accses, and storing the token using cookies.

 - [ ] Describe how web servers work.

+  the physical computer web server stores the data for our web sites, and uses a web server program to 'serve' us the sites we request.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+CREATE: .post
+READ: .get
+UPDATE: .put
+DELETE: .delete

 ## Project Set Up